cshw2021/Learned-Image-Video-Compression/README.md

-# Learned-Image-Video-Compression
+# Learned-Data-Compression
-A collection of papers related to image and video compression.
+A collection of papers related to data compression.

 ## Overview